What you need to know about gifting money to your kids

 Examples include:

-Is there a limit to the amount of money I can gift?
+Is there a limit to the amount of money I can give?

-• $30,000 in cash and assets over five financial years
+- A maximum of $30,000 in cash and assets over a rolling five-year period

 What happens if I go over the gifting limit?

-1. The excess is included in your asset test
+- The excess amount remains counted in your asset test for five years

 Will my child have to pay tax on gifts?